About Log Files in FME Server

 To ensure that log files do not consume too much disk storage over time, FME Server is configured, by default, to delete old log files.
-You can manage automatic log file cleanup on the System Maintenance page of the FME Server Web User Interface.
+You can manage automatic log file cleanup on the System Cleanup page of the FME Server Web User Interface.

-WARNING: Log files are stored in the FME Server System Share location, which is specified at installation time.
+Note: Log files are stored in the FME Server System Share location, which is specified at installation time.
 Moving the FME Server System Share to another location after installation is not supported.
 For more information, see Changing the File System to Another Machine.